geerlingguy/ansible-role-raspberry-pi/README.md

 Configures a Raspberry Pi (running Raspbian).

-Note that while this role will reconfigure certain options in the Raspberry Pi configuration files, it will not automatically _restart_ the Pi to make all the changes take effect.
+This role will reconfigure certain options in the Raspberry Pi configuration files, but will not automatically _restart_ the Pi to make all the changes take effect.
 For most changes, you'll need to make sure to reboot your Pi(s) after this role runs.

 ## Requirements